 The Gibson Creek Equalization Facility project, as presented in the CAP/ER, consists of the design and construction of a 10-million-gallon wastewater storage tank and associated wet-weather pumping station.
 Design began on September 12, 2016.
 Advertisement for construction began on March 23, 2021, and bid proposals were received on April 22, 2021.
-The construction Notice-to-Proceed was issued on August 9, 2021, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on August 9, 2021, and construction activities are anticipated to be substantially complete in the upcoming quarter.